 Registering a Trailer in Delaware

-You will need to register your trailer in Delaware for it to be legal to use on the roadways.
-After completing the Delaware trailer bill of sale, you have 30 days to finish this process.
+You will need to register your trailer in Delaware to use it on the roadways legally.
+After completing the bill of sale, you have 30 days to finish this process.

 What Paperwork Is Required To Register a Trailer in Delaware?